passionweb-manuel-schnabel/mailjet-api/Documentation/Editor/Index.rst

 The properties are used to define the fields for the subscription form and the associated mapping to the Mailjet fields.
 The following fields are available:

-1. Form property name: The name of the property in the subcription form
+1. Form property name: The name of the property in the subscription form
 2. Mailjet property name: The name of the (contact) property in Mailjet
 3. Form property type: Select the type of the field in the subscription form (possible values: text, email, tel, number, url)
 4. Form field placeholder: The placeholder text for the field in the subscription form